project-fifo/eplugin/README.md

 config/1
 --------
 Fetches the custom plugin Config.
-This is holding plugin internal information as well as some used by eplugin.
+This is holding plugin internal information as well as some used by eplugin.project-fifo.net

 ```erlang
 eplugin:config(my_fancy_callback).